-If utility service is not available for testing at the time of the initial inspection, the MHA will allow the utilities to be placed in service after the unit has met all other HQS requirements.
-The MHA will reinspect the unit to confirm that utilities are operational before the HAP contract is executed by the MHA.
+If utility service is not available for testing at the time of the initial inspection, the MHA will reschedule the inspection.
+Utilities must be in service for testing at the time of the reinspection.
+If the utilities are not operable the unit will be disqualified.